 Reviewers are instructed to review applications in the context of how long the candidate has been exposed to the lab/project/ideas (i.e. the quality of the application should be identical, but the sophistication with regard to the project would be expected to be different).
 Thus, somebody who submits before entering the lab would be expected to have a less sophisticated understanding of a topic than somebody who has been in the lab for 6 months or more.

 - The data thus far suggest that the highest success rate may be for those who apply early in the eligibility window (i.e. less than 3 months since joining the postdoc lab).
 These individuals clearly started in-depth discussions with their postdoctoral mentors about novel and creative projects prior to joining the lab.

-- Indeed a posthoc survey of F32 awardees confirmed that more than two thirds of awardees (68%) began discussions about their F32 project before joining the postdoc lab, with one quarter doing so more than 6 months before joining the lab.
+- Indeed a posthoc survey of F32 awardees confirmed that two thirds of awardees (66%) began discussions about their F32 project before joining the postdoc lab, with one quarter doing so more than 6 months before joining the lab.
 Evidently these applicants spent a considerable amount of time interacting with their new mentor and crafting their F32 proposal.

 - On the other hand the success rate is lower in the 10-12 month submission bin.
 A number of factors could account for this, but as of this time, there is no definitive answer as to why this is the case.

 - Taken together this demonstrates that there is no benefit to waiting longer to submit, and one could argue that you are better off submitting earlier in your eligibility window.